Tsuyoshi Kusanagi: Acting

 He had the lead role in the movie, Yomigaeri (黄泉がえり) (January 18, 2003; a Japan public presentation).
 Moreover, his Korean-language-Japanese-produced movie The Hotel Venus (ホテルビーナス, Hoteru Bīnasu) (March 6, 2004 Japan public presentation) was submitted to the Moscow International Film Festival on June 25, 2004.

 In 2020, Kusanagi took on the role of Nagisa, a transgender nightclub worker in Eiji Uchida's Midnight Swan.
 The film won numerous awards, such as Picture of the Year, and he was subsequently awarded the Japan Academy Film Prize for Outstanding Performance by an Actor in a Leading Role.

 Television

-As a member of the boyband SMAP, Kusanagi used to co-host the weekly variety show SMAP×SMAP alongside his fellow bandmates for 20 years.
+As a member of the boyband SMAP, Kusanagi used to co-host the weekly variety show SMAP×SMAP alongside his bandmates for 20 years.
 In 2001, he hosted the variety show Chonangang on Fuji TV.
 Determined to debut in Korea, Kusanagi started learning the Korean language and appearing on Korean variety shows.
 This focus on Korean culture led to him adopting Chonangang as his Korean persona in various SMAP concerts, even releasing several singles.
 Originally, Chonangang was intended to focus on Kusanagi's journey in South Korea, however lasted eight years due to its popularity.
 Because of the show's success, the format shifted to feature interviews with popular Korean celebrities such as Lee Min-ho, and led to Kusanagi interviewing former South Korean Presidents Roh Moo-hyun, and Lee Myung-bak on TBS.